Duration: Two days and two nights.

 The Nature Inn is an exquisitely-built masterpiece right in the middle of Bald Eagle State Park.
 Quickly becoming a visitor favorite in the PA Wilds, the Inn finds the perfect combination of outdoorsy rustic and classic elegance.
 It's unlike any place in Pennsylvania's award-winning State Park system.
 Rooms feature artwork made by local artists, and the Inn provides access to a bird sanctuary full of Pennsylvania’s amazing wildlife.Read More >

 Find pure refreshment in the town of Saint Mary's.
-This 135-year old brewery prides itself on its all-natural recipes.
+Straub brewery prides itself on its all-natural recipes and being fiercely independent for more than 142 years.
 Stop in for a tour, sampling, or a quick run through their gift shop.

 Berkey Creamery at Penn State

-Ice cream, sherbet and cheeses.
+Ice cream, sherbet, frozen yogurt and cheeses.
 What more do you need?
-This creamery, the largest university creamery in the nation, is found on Penn State's campus.
-Stop by for a taste of the delicious wares.
+This creamery, the largest university creamery in the nation, is found on Penn State's campus and is always scooping more than 20 flavors.
+Stop by for a taste of some of the 100+ flavors the creamery crafts on site and take a half pint to go!

 Along this picturesque stretch of road, you’ll see more deer, bear and elk than you’ve ever imagined.
 Bring your camera and be sure to catch some memorable shots of the natural beauty.